 \section{Acknowledgment}

+We thank Professor George Savvidy for his useful comment on the stochastic nature of the vacuum fields in the Yang-Mills theory.
 We thank Professor Jeff Greensite for his useful comment and discussion on the case of abelian gauge theories.
 A.T. is supported by SPRING Program at Kyoto University.
 K.T. is supported by JSPS Research Fellowship for Young Scientists.
 H.S. was supported in part by a Grants-in-Aid for Scientific Research [19K03869] from JSPS.
 The lattice QCD calculations have been performed by SQUID at RCNP at Osaka University.